2008 Democratic Party presidential debates and forums: January 31, 2008 – CNN 5:00pm PDT – Hollywood, California

-The Los Angeles Times, The Politico, and CNN hosted a Democratic debate in Hollywood, California, at the Kodak Theatre.
+The Los Angeles Times, Politico, and CNN hosted a Democratic debate in Hollywood, California, at the Kodak Theatre.
 The debate set another Cable TV viewing record for a presidential primary debate, with 8,324,000 million total viewers.

 This was the final Democratic party-specific debate before Super Tuesday on February 5, 2008.
 This debate included two candidates, Barack Obama and Hillary Clinton, and started at 5 pm Pacific, ending at 6:30 pm.
 Topics in this cordial debate included health care, the Iraq War, and immigration.